How to Reset LiteSpeed Cache Plugin in 3 Quick Steps?

 It also has a number of security features, such as the ability to prevent malicious code from being executed on your website.

-In order to use LiteSpeed Cache, you’ll need to install the LiteSpeed Cache Plugin for WordPress.
+In order to use LiteSpeed Cache, you’ll need to install the it for WordPress.
 Once you’ve done that, you’ll need to configure the plugin settings to suit your needs.
-The LiteSpeed Cache Plugin has a number of features that can be configured, including cache expiration rules, media settings, and more.
+There are number of features that can be configured, including cache expiration rules, media settings, and more.

 In an earlier article we have shown how to properly configure LiteSpeed Cache settings for WordPress.
 In this tutorial, we will provide you with steps on how to reset litespeed cache plugin.